yangshun/tech-interview-handbook/contents/understanding-compensation.md

 Until the company goes public or gets acquired, the equity is not worth anything.
 Be mindful of what you are getting yourself into!

 Not all equity is treated equally.
-Depending on the company you join and which stage that company is at, you may receive one of the following types: stock options or stock frants.
+Depending on the company you join and which stage that company is at, you may receive one of the following types: stock options or stock grants.

 #### Stock options